Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

-Finally, regarding the completeness of general group super-cohomology classification for 3D FSPT phases, we would like to give some physical arguments here.
-Although the decoration of complex fermion on the intersection points of $G_b$-symmetry domain walls and the decoration of Majorana chain on $G_b$-symmetry domain walls give rise to a complete classification of 2D FSPT phases, it does not necessarily imply this is also true in 3D.
-In fact, it has been pointed out \cite{wen15} that the decoration of invertable TQFT on the $G_b$-symmetry domain walls might also gives rise to new SPT states.
-For bosonic SPT states, a decoration of the so-called $E_8$ state on the $G_b$-symmetry domain walls indeed produces the $efmf$ SPT state beyond group cohomology classification.
-It was also pointed out that $H^1(G_b,\mathbb Z)$ classifies these additional bosonic SPT.
-Since $H^1(G_b,\mathbb Z)$ is trivial for unitary symmetry group $G_b$ and $H^1(\mathbb Z_2^T,\mathbb Z)=\mathbb Z_2$ for the anti-unitary time reversal symmetry, we understand the reason why $efmf$ state is the only non-trivial route state of bosonic SPT states beyond group cohomology classification with time reversal symmetry.
-For interacting fermion systems, in principle we can decorate a $p+ip$ state (the root state of 2D fermionic invertable TQFT) onto the $G_b$-symmetry domain walls.
-However, since $H^1(G_b,\mathbb Z)$ is trivial for unitary symmetry group $G_b$, there will be no new FSPT states with unitary symmetry group $G_b$.
-For time reversal symmetry, it is possible to generate new FSPT states in this way, and we will discuss this possibility in our future work.
+Finally, regarding the completeness of general group super-cohomology classification for 3D FSPT phases, we present some physical arguments.
+Although the decoration of complex fermions on the intersection points of $G_b$-symmetry domain walls and the decoration of Majorana chains on $G_b$-symmetry domain walls give rise to a complete classification of 2D FSPT phases, this does not necessarily imply that this is also true in 3D.
+In fact, it has been pointed out \cite{wen15} that the decoration of invertible TQFT on the $G_b$-symmetry domain walls may also give rise to new SPT states.
+For bosonic SPT states, decoration of the so-called $E_8$ state on the $G_b$-symmetry domain walls indeed produces the $efmf$ SPT state beyond group cohomology classification.
+It has also been pointed out that $H^1(G_b,\mathbb Z)$ classifies these additional bosonic SPT states.
+As $H^1(G_b,\mathbb Z)$ is trivial for the unitary symmetry group $G_b$ and $H^1(\mathbb Z_2^T,\mathbb Z)=\mathbb Z_2$ for the anti-unitary time-reversal symmetry, we understand why the $efmf$ state is the only non-trivial root state of bosonic SPT states beyond group cohomology classification with time-reversal symmetry.
+For interacting fermion systems, in principle, we can decorate a $p+ip$ state (the root state of 2D fermionic invertible TQFT) onto the $G_b$-symmetry domain walls.
+However, as $H^1(G_b,\mathbb Z)$ is trivial for the unitary symmetry group $G_b$, there are no new FSPT states with unitary symmetry group $G_b$.
+For time-reversal symmetry, it is possible to generate new FSPT states in this way, and we discuss this possibility in our future work.